 These rules are discussed in greater detail in Publication 463, Travel, Entertainment, Gift, and Car Expenses.

-If your employer's reimbursement arrangement does not meet all three requirements, the payments you receive should be included in the wages shown on your Form W-2 (PDF).
-You must report the payments as income, and you must complete Form 2106 (PDF) or Form 2106-EZ (PDF) and itemize your deductions to deduct your expenses.
-See Publication 463 for detailed information on your employer's reporting requirement for business expenses and how you are required to report these expenses on your tax return.
+If your employer's reimbursement arrangement doesn't meet all three requirements, it's a nonaccountable plan and the payments you receive should be included in the wages shown on your Form W-2 (PDF).
+You must report the payments as income, and you must complete Form 2106 (PDF), Employee Business Expenses, or Form 2106-EZ (PDF), Unreimbursed Employee Business Expenses, and itemize your deductions to deduct your employee business expenses.
+See Publication 463 for detailed information on your employer's reporting requirement for business expenses and how you're required to report these expenses on your tax return.

-If you were reimbursed for travel or transportation under an accountable plan, but at a per diem or mileage rate that exceeds the federal rate, the excess should be included in the wages on your Form W-2.
-The amount up to the allowance would be reported in box 12 of your Form W-2.
-If your actual expenses exceed the federal rate, you must itemize your deductions to deduct the excess.
-For information about the federal per diem rates, refer to Per Diem Rates and for information regarding mileage rates refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.
+If your employer reimbursed you for travel or transportation under an accountable plan but at a per diem or mileage rate that exceeds the federal rate, your employer should include the excess in the wages on your Form W-2.
+Box 12 of your Form W-2 should report the amount up to the allowance.
+If your actual expenses exceed the federal rate, you may itemize your deductions to deduct the excess.
+For information about the federal per diem rates, refer to Per Diem Rates and for information regarding mileage rates, refer to Publication 463, Travel, Entertainment, Gift, and Car Expenses.

-Generally, you must use Form 2106 or Form 2106-EZ to figure your deduction for employee business expenses and attach it to your Form 1040 (PDF).
-Your deductible expenses are then taken on Form 1040, Schedule A (PDF), as a miscellaneous itemized deduction subject to the 2% of adjusted gross income floor.
-Topic 508 and Publication 529, Miscellaneous Deductions, also discuss the 2% floor and explain some of the other expenses that are deductible as employee business expenses.
+Generally, you must use Form 2106 or Form 2106-EZ to figure your deduction for employee business expenses and attach it to your Form 1040 (PDF), U.S. Individual Income Tax Return.
+You then take the deductible expenses on Form 1040, Schedule A (PDF), as a miscellaneous itemized deduction subject to the 2% of adjusted gross income limit.
+Topic 508 and Publication 529, Miscellaneous Deductions, also discuss the 2% limit and explain some of the other expenses that are deductible as employee business expenses.